Covara / Whitepaper · Ed. MMXXVI

 Governance overreachKeep issuer-specific release decisions outside shared-token governance

-Soft confirmations treated as hard dependenciesSeparate tentative provider comfort from formal readiness confirmations and keep the gate open until evidence is explicit
+Soft confirmations as hard dependenciesSeparate tentative provider comfort from formal readiness confirmations and keep the gate open until evidence is explicit